 These are some of the many reasons why we are excited about Phoenix.
 It brings back the simplicity and joy in writing modern web applications by mixing tried and true technologies with a fresh breeze of functional ideas.

-We have removed some inaccuracies and unfairness in the blog post.
-We would like to highlight a couple of them below.
+We have removed some inaccuracies in the blog post.
+We would like to highlight them below.

 We originally wrote: “It is extremely important to clarify that almost everything you do in your Ruby code uses the CPU”.
 That’s of course true for all programming languages and we didn’t want to imply it was Ruby specific.
 We have amended the blog post to avoid any confusion.